cscribn/README-one-on-one-work/README.md

 ### Individual Contributor Agenda

-* What topics do you have?
+* What progress did you make since our last meeting, and review growth focus.
 * Review long running tickets and prioritize.
 * Any upcoming multiday time off?
 Any handoffs needed?
 * What gave you energy since our last meeting?
 What drained you?
-* Review accomplishments and growth focus.
 * Review code metrics or show me what you're working on.
 * Anything else/what can I do better as your manager?

 ### Manager/Lead/Principal Agenda

-* What topics do you have?
+* What progress did you make since our last meeting, and review growth focus.
 * Any upcoming multiday time off?
 Any handoffs needed?
 * What is giving you/your team energy?
 What is draining?
 * Have you noticed a team skill, resource, or process that's lacking?
-* Review accomplishments and growth focus.
 * Anything else/what can I do better as your manager?

 ### Off-Team Peer Agenda